Gram-S/dreamer-nvim/README.md

-# Dorothy's Neovim Documentation
+# Dreamer Neovim Documentation

 ## Overview
-Welcome to Dorothy's Neovim configuration!
+Welcome to Dreamer Neovim configuration!

-While Dorothy's Neovim does not aim to emulate a full IDE, it includes a few plugins and hotkey mappings to make working with code easier.
-Dorothy's Neovim includes no extra configuration options because it is already perfect and thus it is futile to make any changes to it.
+While Dreamer Neovim does not aim to emulate a full IDE, it includes a few plugins and hotkey mappings to make working with code easier.
+Dreamer Neovim includes no extra configuration options because it is already perfect and thus tools to grant greater control of mutability is superfluous.

 ## Plugins
 - [Oil File Manager](https://github.com/stevearc/oil.nvim)